georgetown-analytics/pv-rooftops/choropleth_maps/README.md

-To create a map, type the following in the terminal:
+Steps to create a choropleth map:

-$ python color_map.py > YourNametheFile.svg
+1) Naviagte to map directory `choropleth_maps` and execute the command `$ python color_map.py > YourNametheFile.svg`
+You will see a new svg file in the same directory.

-Then, open the SVG file in Safari to review the map.
+2) Open the svg file in web brower and you will see the choropleth map.